gdm85/distrilock/README.md

 ## Building

-After cloning the repository and putting it in an independent GOPATH:
+After cloning the repository and putting it in an independent GOPATH directory structure, run:
 ```bash
 $ make
 if ! ls vendor/github.com/ogier/pflag/* 2>/dev/null >/dev/null; then git submodule update --init --recursive; fi